Floor Sanding & Fitting

 A week or so after the floorers had gone, I had the flat decorated.
 I was out on holiday for two weeks and I think I only noticed a few weeks after the flooring people had finished their job that the warping had only been reduced, not flattened.
 The floor is also creaky.
 I have spoken to the floorers and they claim the warping must have appeared after they did the job.
 They blame the decorators for covering the wood flooring with a non-porous cover, thereby preventing any water in the wood from evaporating.
 Sounds bizarre to me.

 I believe the wood is cherry, although I do not have any further details.
-I have attached photos of the damaged floorboards, although it's tricky to see the waviness on a photo.
-Photo 2 is probably a better photo as the light shows that the boards are not flat.
+I have attached photos of the damaged floorboards, although it's tricky to see the waviness in a photo.
+Photo 2 is probably better as the light shows that the boards are not flat.

 See Advice...